Monarch Butterfly and Pollinators Conservation Fund 2022 Request for Proposals

 The National Fish and Wildlife Foundation (NFWF) is soliciting proposals to advance pollinator conservation.
 The goal of the Monarch Butterfly and Pollinators Conservation Fund (Pollinator Fund) is to protect, conserve, and increase habitat for the monarch butterfly and other native insect pollinators.
-The most competitive projects will demonstrate clear benefits to both the monarch butterfly and additional at-risk native insect pollinators species.
+The most competitive projects will demonstrate clear benefits to both the monarch butterfly and additional at-risk native insect pollinator species (i.e., federally listed, candidate, or proposed native insect pollinator species).
 Grants will be awarded in two categories:

 - Technical Assistance for Private Working Lands